 The SRE programme teaches our students factual information about puberty and sexual health, in the context of inter-personal relationships.
 We aim to assist students to prepare for adult life by supporting them through their physical, emotional and moral development, and helping them to understand themselves, respect others and form and sustain healthy relationships.

 Speak English Week is an annual college event consisting of a week of fun and engaging activities designed to encourage and remind our students to speak English as much as possible.
 Regular and past activities have included:

 Our Vision for Excellence begins with the words “A community…” like other schools and colleges we have a Student Council.
 This is a way for you to make your voice heard, and you will be actively involved in the day to day running of the college, speaking on behalf of your fellow students and helping to improve our college community.
 You will also get to implement new initiatives and help organise social activities like our May and Christmas Balls.

 You can also become one of our Abbey Cambridge ‘Student Ambassadors’ helping out at school events, meeting and sharing your experiences with guests from around the world.

 To find out more about the current student positions of responsibility please click here.

 At Abbey College Cambridge we offer subject related trips alongside optional social trips that take place at weekends and during holidays.

-Every year we offer one trip to Europe, one trip outside of Europe, and an end of year celebration trip to Disneyland Paris.
+Every year we offer one trip to Europe, one trip outside of Europe, recent and upcoming trips have visited Iceland, Rome, Barcelona, Berlin and the United States.